 Medical marijuana is legal in Arizona.
 Voters in 2010 approved a proposal removing state-level penalties on the use, possession and cultivation of marijuana for medical purposes.

-One of the more disappointing Arizona marijuana facts for many advocates is that an initiative to legalize weed for recreational use in the state failed by a margin of 51.32-48.68 percent in November 2016.
-The measure would have allowed people 21 years and older to be able to possess and use no more than one ounce of pot.
+One of the more disappointing Arizona marijuana facts for many advocates is that an initiative to legalize weed for recreational use in the state failed by a margin of 51.32 percent to 48.68 percent in November 2016.
+The measure would have allowed people 21 and older to be able to possess and use no more than one ounce of pot.
 In addition, it would have imposed a 15 percent sales tax as well as strict licensing and control of weed.

-If the legalization vote had passed, the Cannabistreported, the legal cannabis industry in the state would have been expected to grow to as much as $1.2 billion by 2020.
-It is now expected to grow to about $681 million.
+If the legalization vote had passed, the legal cannabis industry in the state might have grown to as much as $1.2 billion by 2020.

 MarijuanaDoctors.com provides information updates on a regular basis, so check back often for more medical marijuana facts for Arizona and all other states.